As ‘buy now, pay later’ plans grow, so do delinquencies

 “I remember I just had a cartful,” she said.
 “At first, I thought, ‘Something’s gotta go back,’ and then I saw Afterpay at checkout – you don’t pay for it all right now, but you get it all right now.
 That was music to my ears.”

 How healthfully customers are using buy now, pay later loans is unclear.
-Fitch found that delinquencies on these services rose sharply in the 12 months ended March 31, while credit card delinquencies remained steady — although delinquencies at AfterPay, which focuses on mostly short-term loans, have trended marginally lower the last two quarters.
+Fitch found that delinquencies on these services rose sharply in the 12 months ended March 31, while credit card delinquencies remained steady.
+And according to the CFPB, a growing percentage of loans the industry is making are being charged off – or loans it considered so delinquent that they were likely uncollectible.
+The industry’s charge-off rate was 2.39% in 2021, a figure that is now likely higher given the economic turmoil this year.
+In 2020, that figure was 1.83%.

+“This upward trend on delinquencies is continuing,” said Rohit Chopra, director of the CFPB, in a call with reporters.

-Credit reporting company TransUnion found that borrowers are using buy now, pay later plans even as they also build up credit card debt.
+Credit reporting company TransUnion found that buy now, pay later borrowers are using the product just as much as credit cards, piling on debt on top of additional debt.
 A poll by Morning Consult released this week found 15% of buy now, pay later customers are using the service for routine purchases, such as groceries and gas, a type of behavior that sounds alarm bells among financial advisors.
+The CFPB report also found a small, but growing number of Americans using these products for routine purchases as well.

 “If these buy now, pay later plans are not adequately budgeted for, they can have a cascading impact across a person’s entire financial life,” said Andre Jean-Pierre, a former Morgan Stanley wealth advisor who now runs his own financial planning firm focused on helping Black Americans adequately save and budget.